libsabl/template-ts-lib-single/README.md

 3. Replace `name`, `description`, and `contributors` in `package.json`.

-4. Update copyright year / holder in [LICENSE](./LICENSE) and LICENSE_HEADER, which is a sample for a standard copyright notice to include at the top of new code files.
+4. Update copyright year / holder in [LICENSE](./LICENSE) and [LICENSE_HEADER](./LICENSE_HEADER).
+License is the actual full license for the repo, and LICENSE_HEADER is a sample for a standard copyright notice to include at the top of new code files, modeled after the standard copyright header in the [golang repo](https://github.com/golang/go).
 For convenience, you can global find/replace the string `REPO_AUTHORS`.

 5. See [SETUP.md](./SETUP.md) and try out the tooling from the command line and in VS Code.